joshuadavidthomas/django-github-app/README.md

 - [psf/clabot](https://github.com/psf/clabot)

-Are you using this project in a production application?
+Are you using django-github-app in a production application?
 Open a PR to add it to this list!

 ## Requirements